Steps to set-up, plug-in and DJ your own Silent Disco Dance Party.

 What is the single most important thing to consider when choosing awesome music for your party playlist?

-It helps them to keep the channels straight in their heads and it helps the playlist creator/DJ’s to keep from repeating songs from channel to channel.
+People say that it helps them to keep the channels straight in their heads and it helps the playlist creator/DJ’s to keep from repeating songs from channel to channel.

 Let me give some perspective from a traditional DJ dominating the room with loud speakers turned up to eleven.